njlr/mnmlstc-unittest/docs/tutorial.rst

 is a way to imitate this kind of consistent setup and teardown via capturing an object by value within a lambda declaration.

+Additionally, initialization of resources can be postponed by simply initializing them within a lambda, and this should be taken advantage of.

+The most important part of MNMLSTC Unittest is that it tries to make you solve the problem at hand: Do the components you are testing, work?

 Your First Unittest Unit Test
 -----------------------------